dartmouth-cs98-23f/slider.fun-frontend/README.md

 ## Setup

+#### For developer
+If setting up the environment for the first time you need to do

-To get the project dev environment up and running, the developer needs to download all necessary React dependencies.
+`npm i` to download all necessary React dependencies. and then do `npm run start`
-- Download and install Node.js from [this link](https://nodejs.org/en)
-- Install create-react-app globally: npm install -g create-react-app Then, start the dev server with the command "npm start" (in the directory of the project).

-Run `npm install`

 ## Deployment

-Use `npm start` in order to deploy the web app
+This project will be hosted using AWS and it will be synced with the github repo.
+It's not currently set up yet but will most likely be using the command  `npm run deploy`

 ## Authors